azetrix/ShortLink/README.md

 # Features

-- It can  create 42 billion unique URLs in 6 or less characters.
+- It can create `15.625` billion unique URLs in 6 Characters.
 - It has the ability to create custom links up to 20 Characters.
 - It has a beautiful modern UI.
 Powered by [Bulma CSS](http://bulma.io/).
 - Domain blacklist with shell wildcard support.